pranabekka/pranabekka.github.io/content/drafts/soupault-intro.md

 your `PATH` environment variable, or add the folder it's in to the `PATH` environment variable.

+**NOTE:** I've included the file structure and contents at the bottom of the post, so feel free to read through to understand Soupault before you install it and play around.

 ## Page files

 First, we create the `soupault.toml` configuration file,